 To find the usage or load in a particular interval, identify the appropriate UsagePoint, select the MeterReading of interest (measurement) and then select the IntervalReading or Reading associated with the given interval.

 The energy usage information model includes many optional components.
-The complete set of information expressable using the energy usage information model satisfies a wide range of applicability requirements identified by the industry.
+The complete set of information expressible using the energy usage information model satisfies a wide range of applicability requirements identified by the industry.
 Users of these Model Business Practices may optionally take advantage of these extended definitions based on need without requiring them.
 Applications built on the energy usage information model may elect which optional components to present.

 However, clients of this information can be expected to recognize all components provided in the application.